binkley/modern-java-practices/README.md

 which [comes with the JDK](https://docs.oracle.com/en/java/javase/11/tools/jdeps.html) .
-Jdeps spots, for example, if you have a multi-version jar as a dependency that does not include _your_ JDK version (an example of this may be is JUnit), or if your code depends on _internal_ (non-public) classes of the JDK.
+Jdeps spots, for example, if you have a multi-version jar as a dependency that does not include _your_ JDK version (an example of this may be is JUnit), or if your code depends on _internal_ (non-public) classes of the JDK (important expecially when using the JDK module system).

 #### Gradle